 It can sometimes feel as if the marketing world is packed with a variety of ‘buzz words’.
-This may be somewhat true, but in the most part these words do have a meaning, it just isn’t always be very clear.
+This may be somewhat true, but for the most part these words do have a meaning, it just isn’t always very clear.
 One of these phrases is ‘brand activation’.
 It isn’t necessarily one that you may hear being used, however, it’s an important process for brands to master.

-My experience with the Sherwin Williams Brand at Alt Summit
+My experience with the Sherwin-Williams Brand at Alt Summit

 The Alt Summit is a four day creative conference and an experience that can’t easily be encapsulated in a blog post, but I’m going to try my best!
 I attended my first Alt Summit in February this year.
 I had no idea what to expect, but from the minute I was invited to sit at a manicure station next to the registration table, I’ve done little else but think about all the connections I made there and everything I learned.

 On the first day, we visited the courtyard which was garnished with booths (Joann, Sharable, Spanx, Mixbook, etc).
-I’m so familiar with formal conference booths with their relentlessly corporate black or blue backgrounds that I was stunned by the use of bright colors in every set up.
-The Sherwin Williams booth won my heart.
+I’m so familiar with formal conference booths, with their relentlessly corporate black or blue backgrounds, that I was stunned by the use of bright colors in every set up.
+The Sherwin-Williams booth won my heart.

 As you can see, this was no ordinary booth.
 Emmily Jones from Gatherist created a warm and inviting atelier where visitors were able to find out more about the company and its programs and also to play with different colors and create their own unique color palette.
 The wall displaying many paint swatches is what I will remember the most.
 Through these color choices, I understood that we all have different personalities and preferences and we should celebrate that.
 It is perfectly ok to pick our own colors (or path) and we should not be afraid to be different and have our own aesthetic.

 In the evening we signed up for dinner with a brand.
-Because of my chosen line of work as a designer, I wanted to find out more about Sherwin Williams.
+Because of my chosen line of work as a designer, I wanted to find out more about Sherwin-Williams.

 The company was founded in 1866 by Henry Sherwin and Edward Williams when the world was an entirely different place.
 There were no electric lights, no storage batteries, no steam turbines and no cars.
 Rather than settle for their current reality, Henry and Edward decided to make a change, particularly, to change attitudes to the American industrial economy.
 These founders were a driving force behind discovery and invention which would change plenty of lives around them, even if the changes were subtle.

-There are Sherwin Williams stores across the USA which means, no matter where you live, you are likely to have come across one of them.
-Sherwin Williams is a creator of paint.
+There are Sherwin-Williams stores across the USA which means, no matter where you live, you are likely to have come across one of them.
+Sherwin-Williams is a creator of paint.
 Not just any old pots of paint, but paint that is special and incredibly useful.
 They design, create and manufacture paint and coatings that are targeted towards more than just your walls.

-Whilst the past of Sherwin Williams is impressive, that does not mean that they are willing to rest on their laurels.
+Whilst the past of Sherwin-Williams is impressive, that does not mean that they are willing to rest on their laurels.
 Instead, they want to move forward as an essential part of the industry as a whole.
 To do this, they need to grow, to develop, to change.

-This leads to my key point: I am certain that my reaction to Sherwin Williams and new appreciation for this brand is a result of what I know now to be called brand activation.
+This leads to my key point: I am certain that my reaction to Sherwin-Williams and new appreciation for this brand is a result of what I know now to be called brand activation.

 What is brand activation?